kelvinmo/lightcontainer/README.md

     BarInterface::class => BarInterfaceImpl::class
 ]);
 ```

+Aliases are not limited to interfaces.
+They can be applied to classes
+as well.

 If you want to define an alias applicable for all classes in the container,
 consider using a [global alias](#global-aliases).